cs3216/cs3216.github.io/coursework/project/index.md

 ## Customer Contact Reports

 We have told you time and again to "go out there and talk to your customers", and we're serious.
 10% of your project grade will come from your "Customer Contact Reports".
-We will provide you with a fixed format template that you will use to fill in your customer contact details, and record of your interactions with your potential users.
+Use any reasonable report format to record your customer contact details and the interactions with your potential users.
 You are expected to produce a contact report at every consultation session.

 ## Progress Reports